 When Marcus Wareing at The Berkeley opened in 2008, Times restaurant critic Giles Coren described the food as 'Cuisine as haute as you can get in London’, and the restaurant went on to claim a whole host of awards and accolades before undergoing a refurbishment and reopening as 'Marcus' in early 2014.

-The chef also owns 'British brasserie', The Gilbert Scott, at London's St Pancras Hotel, where you are likely to find modern renovations of nostalgic British classics like Mrs Beeton's snow eggs, Omelette Arnold Bennett and Sticky toffee pudding.
+The chef also owns 'British brasserie' The Gilbert Scott at London's St Pancras Hotel - where you are likely to find modern renovations of nostalgic British classics like Mrs Beeton's snow eggs, Omelette Arnold Bennett and Sticky toffee pudding - and Tredwell's in Covent Garden.

 Wareing's meticulous style is as much about applying imaginative good taste to ingredients as dazzling technique.
 His cuisine marries the classic with the contemporary - resulting in dishes that feel refined but humble, too.